 So when a friend sent me a gift certificate to Barnes & Noble as a gift (props for people who know just what to get!)
 I straight up and ordered the book.

-And finished it in two days (and was a rather ineffectual mother during said two days).
+And finished it in two days (and was an ineffectual mother during said two days).

 I can’t possibly convey all that I loved about this sad and beautiful story, but I will say this.
 The whole time I was reading the book, I was comparing Amish life with Orthodoxy, and actually more, Hasidic life, which has more in common with Amish life.
-There are so many similarities and so many stark differences.
-I’m not really truly qualified to comment on Hasidic life since I’ve never lived it, but I do know more about it than your average Jew, so I’ll go out on a limb here.
+There similarities and so many stark differences.
+I’m not qualified to comment on Hasidic life since I’ve never lived it, but I do know more about it than your average Jew, so I’ll go out on a limb.